Oconaluftee (Great Smoky Mountains): 20th century

 In the late 19th-century, innovations in the band saw and logging railroad led to a logging boom in Southern Appalachia.
 With base camps at Smokemont, the Three M Lumber Company and later the Champion Fibre Company cut much of the Oconaluftee valley before its tract was bought out by the Great Smoky Mountains Park Commission in the 1930s.
 In 1925, a massive forest fire quickly swept across the dried brush left over from the extensive logging, scorching much of the southern slopes of the Smokies.

-After the establishment of the national park, a Civilian Conservation Corps camp was set up at Smokemont for workers to construct roads and trails in the area.
+After the establishment of the national park, a Civilian Conservation Corps (CCC) camp was set up at Smokemont for workers to construct roads and trails in the area.
 In 1937, the CCC restored Mingus Mill, a large turbine-driven gristmill on Mingus Creek.
 In the 1950s, several log structures were moved to an area adjacent to the Oconaluftee Visitor Center to form the Mountain Farm Museum, which provides an exhibition of pioneer European-American life in Appalachia.